A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

 Timelie

 Timelie is a fun and simple time-management puzzle.
-It can be played in either step-by-step or real-time, with the latter being discouraged for later levels due to the game’s extreme timing requirements.
+It can be played either step-by-step or in real-time, with the latter being discouraged for later levels due to the game’s extreme timing requirements.
 There are optional restrictions on some levels that present additional difficulties.
 In some games, you’ll face off against your former self in a parallel world where you have to replay a previous level to progress.
-Nothing to worry about there; the game is ridiculously simple, so none of these will be particularly difficult.
+There is nothing to worry about there; the game is ridiculously simple, so none of these will be particularly difficult.

 The game’s mechanics are well-implemented.
 Although the mouse is the primary input device, players can also use the keyboard.
 This game’s time-reversal features are what make it stand out.
 You can watch it in rapid-fire succession to find out what happens, or you can go at your own pace and enjoy it frame by frame.
 Because of this leeway, players can take their time with the game, which, in my opinion, leads to various approaches.

-Also, check out the below listing for more interesting finds.
+Also, check out the listing below for more interesting information.